 Chemical sprays such as pesticides, herbicides, and fungicides are an integral part of large-scale farming.
 However, with NIR and drone technology, the environmental and human impact can be significantly reduced.
-When problem areas are identified by the NIR scan, different drones equipped with tanks and sprayers can be sent out to spot treat just the areas that need it.
-This can reduce the amount of chemicals used, which is better for the farmer, for the consumer and for the environment.
+When problem areas are identified by the NIR scan, different drones equipped with tanks and sprayers can be sent out to spot-treat just the areas that need it.
+This can reduce the amount of chemicals used, which is better for the farmer, for the consumer, and for the environment.

 Irrigation and Spot-Nutrients

 Farmers no longer need to irrigate entire fields or spread nutrients over healthy plants.
-Similar to chemical spraying, the NIR scan can help identify particular areas of the crop which may need water or other vital nutrients.
-Then, drones equipped with tanks can be sent to specific locations in the field to irrigate or feed just the areas of the crop which need it.
+Similar to chemical spraying, the NIR scan can help identify particular areas of the crop that may need water or other vital nutrients.
+Then, drones equipped with tanks can be sent to specific locations in the field to irrigate or feed just the areas of the crop that need it.
 Healthy crops stay healthy, while weak spots get the treatment they need.

 One company, M3 Aerial Products, out of Canada, equips their drone with a 360-degree, 4D camera to provide images from within the field, even at the root level.
 A UAV pilot flies the drone over various locations in the field, which then lowers the 360-degree camera into the vegetation, recording the images of particular areas of stress identified by the data provided the NIR flight.
 This video shows how M3’s UAV solution can give valuable insight for the hemp farmer.
 Using virtual reality goggles, growers can “look around” problem areas without physically disturbing the crop.

 Agricultural drone solutions are available in several packages ranging from around $3500 up to $12,000 or more.
 Drones have various flight times, and will generally be coupled with sophisticated software applications to program flight patterns, as well as, collect and analyze data.
 Sensefly, for example, offers their eBee SQ drone for just over $10,000.
-Their eMotion application provides flight planning, while a fully-integrated Sequoia multispectral sensor captures data across four non-visible bands, plus visible RGB imagery to provide aerial insights which help monitor the conditions of the crop from planting to harvest, allowing cultivators to identify problem areas early to make any necessary adjustments.
+Their eMotion application provides flight planning, while a fully integrated Sequoia multispectral sensor captures data across four non-visible bands, plus visible RGB imagery to provide aerial insights that help monitor the conditions of the crop from planting to harvest, allowing cultivators to identify problem areas early to make any necessary adjustments.